MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * Permits a binary search
 * 3 types:
     * Primary index: index field is an ordering and key field of an ordered data file
-    * Clustered inex: index field is an ordering non-key field of an ordered data file - called a cluster file
+    * Clustered index: index field is an ordering non-key field of an ordered data file - called a cluster file
     * Secondary index: index field can be any non-ordering field over an ordered or non-ordered data file
 * There can be only one primary or clustered index - not both
 * There can be several secondary indexes in addition